 How To Fix Laptop Fan Issues

-As you can see, plenty of issues can cause your laptop fan to keep running non-stop or too hard.
+As you can see, many issues can cause your laptop fan to keep running non-stop or too hard.

-Whenever you notice this happening with your laptop, you need to check your device to understand the problem and solve it as soon as possible.
+Whenever you notice this happening with your laptop, you must check your device to understand and solve the problem as soon as possible.
 Here’s what you can do to fix laptop fan issues:

 - Clean the cooling system of your laptop.
 Open up the laptop case and check the cooling system of your CPU if it needs cleaning; make sure the fan and the heat sink are not covered in dust.